neurosity/neurosity-sdk-js/docs/api/brainwaves.md

 ### Raw

-The `raw` brainwaves parameter emits events of 25 samples.
+The `raw` brainwaves parameter emits events of 16 samples for Crown and 25 for Notion 1 and 2.
 We call these groups of samples Epochs.

 ```js
 const mind = new Notion();